MapsPeople/docs/README.md

 4. Update the `date:` to today's date (perhaps using [a handy Snippet in VS Code](https://marketplace.visualstudio.com/items?itemName=jsynowiec.vscode-insertdatestring))
 5. `last_modified_at` is optional.
 If left empty, it won't be rendered on the tutorial-page.
 6. The new tutorial is automatically displayed on the guide's start page when the front matter is configured correctly.
-7. Run `bundle exec jekyll serve --watch` and navigate to your new tutorial to check it out.
+7. Navigate to your new tutorial to check it out.
 8. If all looks well, use `git` to add, commit and push your new tutorial:

   ```bash